« swipe left for tags/categories

 - Amenities: mail room, kitchen, and even a bathroom with a stenciled face in the door.
 Who’s face?
 You guessed it, yours truly.

 Spark’s event space will be filled many nights of the week and some weekends with startup focused events that are free and open to anyone interested.
 Some groups are already scheduling the space when it opens in January 2014; these include the NVC, Boulder Creatives, and StartupCU.
 I’m holding my March Random Day at Spark in a couple of weeks.
-Also, the CU Startup Week, which is the weekend of March 14th, is being held in the space.
+Also, CU Boulder Startup Weekend, which is the weekend of March 14th, is being held in the space.

 Every Friday, Spark will hold its flagship event, Plugin.
 Students and community members are welcome to come plugin to WiFi, plugin to power, and plugin to all things entrepreneurial on and around campus.
 This free, all day event is designed to lower the barriers of creating a strong entrepreneurial community at the university.
 Students come to work, to connect with like minded students, and to connect with mentors.
 Community members come to help and mentor students, to find and develop talent for their organizations, and to plugin to CU’s entrepreneurial community.
 Many local organizations will hold office hours on this day; these include the Archer Bay, DCVF, nLab, and Voltage,

 As I wrote before, the Boulder community has come together to help Spark with the initial build-out.
 Alongside Amy and myself, the sponsor list is extensive.
 It includes Archer Bay, Pivotal Labs, ArcStone Partners, Sendgrid, TapInfluence, Inspirato, Applied Trust, Proto Test, Mike Finney, nLab and Silicon Valley Bank.
 That said, Spark is just getting off the ground and can use some additional support.
 Here are some ways to support this community space: